sdbs-uni-p/vldb-dbms-live-patching/patch-crawler/README.md

 ## Crawl MariaDB Commit History

-Crawling the MariaDB commit history and selecting suitable patches is a multi-step process:
+Crawling the MariaDB commit history and selecting suitable patches is a multi-step process.
+Each step creates a list of commits which are potentially patchable, with more restrictions being applied with each step.
+The commit lists are stored in `~/dbms-live-patching/commits`.

 1. Find commits patchable via Kpatch
+   - MariaDB output: `mariadb.commits.success`
+   - Redis output: `redis.commits.success`
 2. Apply the MariaDB source code changes (WfPatch integration etc.) to the patchable versions
+   - MariaDB output: `mariadb.commits.success.wfpatch` and `mariadb.commits.success.wfpatch.original`
+   - Redis output: `redis.commits.success.wfpatch` and `redis.commits.success.wfpatch.original`
 3. Analyze MariaDB patches using perf, to identify patches that affect a specific functionality of MariaDB.
+   - MariaDB output: ` mariadb.commits.success.wfpatch.perf.original`

 The following script includes all commands that follow in this section.
 This means the entire analysis can be carried out fully automatically.

 ```
+cd ~/dbms-live-patching/patch-crawler
 # Executes all commands of this README for MariaDB
 ./do-all-mariadb
 ```